buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 The "kick-off" is the only live thing in this project and it'll be recorded.
 The rest of the project is made up of these async lessons.

-After that, I'll be hosting "co-working sessions" and will email you days I'm doing them.
+After that, I'll be hosting "co-working sessions" and will email you whenever we do them!
+Usually we focus them on the weekends.

 Basically, co-working sessions at buildspace are specific times for you to work on your project for 1-hour.
 It's pretty cool.
 Everyone joins the #cowork-sesh voice channel at a scheduled time (all muted by default), works individually on their projects, and chills with their classmates in a virtual space.
 We also play some chill lofi beats!